The CoBA Connection

 Grit, Grace, and Giving Back: Meet Ashley Gibson

-In 2025, Ashley Gibson hit a wall that would have broken most people.
-She faced a career crisis, navigating the good, bad, and ugly of job loss and personal upheaval.
-But for a Saluki, a wall is just another obstacle to climb.
-Today, Ashley is not only back on her feet, she is reaching back to pull the next generation of students up with her.
-Her journey is Saluki Grit in its purest form, coming full circle from a student in need to a donor who refuses to let a scholarship be just a check.
+Today, Ashley is not only back on her feet, she is reaching back to lift the next generation of students alongside her.
+Her journey reflects Saluki grit in its purest form: resilience, reinvention, and a commitment to paying opportunity forward.
+It is a story that has come full circle, from a student in need to a donor who refuses to let a scholarship be just a check.

 The Psychology of a Pivot